 According to the latest report of the United Nations Food and Agriculture Organization (FAO), 690 million people suffered from hunger in 2019 worldwide.
 As stated in the World Food Programme's (WFP) Global Report on Food Crises 2020, about 135 million people in 55 countries suffered from acute food insecurity in 2019.
 Food security could further deteriorate in fragile countries or regions already affected by multiple crises.
 It is projected that the global number of undernourished people in 2030 will exceed 840 million people.
 In this case, it is estimated that the Sustainable Development Goal target 2.1 (Zero Hunger) cannot be achieved.

-Although enough food is produced worldwide, particularly rural populations in many countries are affected by hunger and undernourishment: They cannot afford to buy food,. often lack tenure and use rights to land as well as access to basic services and are excluded from policy-decision making processes.
-This is also visible in the agricultural and food security policy of many countries: They often marginalize subsistence and smallholder farmers.
+Although enough food is produced worldwide, particularly rural populations are affected by hunger and undernourishment on a global scale: They cannot afford to buy food, often lack tenure and use rights to land as well as access to basic services and are excluded from policy decision-making processes.
+This also becomes evident in the agricultural and food security policy of many countries: They often marginalize subsistence and smallholder farmers.